2025-2026 High School Program of Studies -- AITE

 Credit(s) .5 |

 Students in this course will continue to explore computer generated animation.
-Students will engage in brainstorming, writing, storyboarding.
+Students will engage in brainstorming, writing, and storyboarding.
 Students must be willing to draw on paper and write.
 This class uses Adobe Animate for most digital projects. |

 |||